 Vibrant expat communities

-Popular regions like the Costa Blanca, Costa del Sol, and Balearic Islands have large English-speaking expat populations, making it easier to settle in and form social connections.
+Popular regions for retirees like the Costa Blanca, Costa del Sol, and Balearic Islands have large English-speaking expat populations, making it easier to settle in and form social connections.

 What are the downsides of retiring in Spain?